rmsk2/pwman/README.md

 # pwman

 This program is my plan B if I lose interest in maintaining `rustpwman`.
-This could happen if I either lose interest in Rust programming or if at some point in time it becomes too tedious to migrate to newer versions of the roughly 140 dependencies that `rustpwman` has accumulated.
+This could happen if I either lose interest in Rust programming or if at some point in time it becomes too tedious to migrate to newer versions of the over 200 dependencies that `rustpwman` has accumulated.
 Files created with `pwman` can be used with `rustpwman` and vice versa.

 The main component can be found in the `clitool` subdirectory.
 It implements a command line interface that allows to access a password manager file as described in the `rustpwman` documentation.
 The following commands are provided.

 ```
-The following commands are available:
 The following commands are available:
      clp: Adds/modifies an entry by setting its contents through the clipboard
      dec: Decrypts a file